Autostronomy/AstroPhot/README.md

 ## Credit / Citation

 If you use AutoProf in your research, please follow the [citation instructions here](https://connorstoneastro.github.io/AutoProf/citation.html).
 A new paper for the updated AutoProf code is in the works.

+## Looking for the old AutoProf?

+Don't worry, the old AutoProf is still available unchanged as *AutoProf-Legacy* simply [follow this link](https://github.com/ConnorStoneAstro/AutoProf-Legacy) to see the github page.